 Who is The National Catholic Risk Retention Group, Inc.?
 (Visit site)

 The company was conceived in 1985, licensed in 1987, and commenced operations June 30, 1988, in response to a commercial

 insurance market instability which had resulted in limited availability of coverage, limited underwriting capacity, and

 unjustified premium increases.
 National Catholic is owned and ultimately managed by its shareholders.
 Company policies are

 therefore established by shareholders for the benefit of shareholders.
-The company currently has 60 shareholders consisting
+The company currently has 56 arch/dioceses and one risk

 and managing the liability risks of the Catholic Church through cooperative approaches.
 Our mission is to provide financially